M-earnest/docker_automatization_trial/README.md

 ## Citing This Work
 If you use this dataset in your research, please cite it as follows:
-Ernst, M. (2024).
+Lastname, F. (2024).
 Study Title.
 Frankfurt am Main, Germany.
 ORCID-ID